Tej-Singh-Rana/k8s-test/README.md

 O/P :  7b20d9b132c379ac, started, controlplane, https://172.17.0.8:2380, https://172.17.0.8:2379

 ```
-	* That means successfully run.
+> That means successfully ran.

 - You can check version of ETCD and location of Keys and Certificates from etcd.yaml manifests file or To inspect/describe the etcd-master Pod,
   which is located in kube-system namespace.

 - To check the version of ETCD inside etcd Pod.

 > List of Pods in kube-system namespaces

 ```
 kubectl get po -n kube-system

+# To check the version of ETCD cluster

 kubectl exec etcd-master -n kube-system -- etcdctl version